onestardao/WFGY/TensionUniverse/BlackHole/Q047_origin_of_supermassive_black_holes.md

    * Analytical tasks:

      * Questions about whether particular SMBH growth histories are plausible under standard physics.

    * Explanatory tasks:

-     * Requests to explain the challenges of early SMBH formation, and to compare different seed channels.
+     * Requests to explain the challenges of early SMBH formation and to compare different seed channels.

 2. Conditions:

    * Baseline:

      * The model answers without explicit use of `EarlyBHConsistencyHead` or other Q047 modules.

    * TU enhanced:

      * The model uses Q047 signals and modules during inference.